3D Neural Scene Representations for Visuomotor Control: Visuomotor Control

 \subsection{Online Planning for Closed-Loop Control}

 When given the goal image $I^\text{goal}$ and its associated camera pose, we can feed them through the encoder $f_\text{enc}$ to get the state representation for the goal configuration $\bm{s}^\text{goal}$.
 We use the same method to compute the state representation for the current scene configuration $\bm{s}_1$.
 The goal of the online planning problem is to find an action sequence $\va_1, \dots, \va_{T-1}$ that minimizes the distance between the predicted future representation and the goal representation at time $T$.
 As shown in \fig{fig:overview_test}a, given a sequence of actions, our model can iteratively predict a sequence of latent state representations.
-The latent-space dynamics model can then be used for downstream closed-loop control tasks via online planning with model-predictive control (MPC), which is used to get feedback from the environment and give the agent a chance to adjust the current action sequence.
-We formally define the online planning problem as follows: Many existing off-the-shelf model-based RL methods can be used to solve the MPC problem~\cite{ebert2017self,nagabandi2020deep,hafner2019learning,finn2016unsupervised,manuelli2020keypoints,li2019learning,li2019propagation}.
+The latent-space dynamics model can then be used for downstream closed-loop control tasks via online planning with model-predictive control (MPC).
+We formally define the online planning problem as follows:

+Many existing off-the-shelf model-based RL methods can be used to solve the MPC problem~\cite{ebert2017self,nagabandi2020deep,hafner2019learning,finn2016unsupervised,manuelli2020keypoints,li2019learning,li2019propagation}.
 We experimented with random shooting, gradient-based trajectory optimization, cross-entropy method, and model-predictive path integral (MPPI) planners~\cite{williams2015model} and found that MPPI performed the best.
-MPPI is a sampling-based, gradient-free optimizer that considers temporal coordination between time steps when sampling action trajectories.
-At time $t$, the algorithm first samples $M$ action sequences based on the current actions $\va_t, \dots, \va_{T-1}$ via $ \hat{\va}^k_h = \va_h + \vn^k_{h}, k \in \{ 1, \dots, M\}, h \in \{ t, \dots, T - 1\} $.
-Each noise sample $\vn^k_h$, denoting the noise value at the $h^\text{th}$ time step of the $k^\text{th}$ trajectory, is generated using filtering coefficient $\beta$ as the following: We then roll them out in parallel using the learned model on the GPU to derive $\hat{\bm{s}}_T^k, k \in \{ 1, \dots, M\}$, and then re-weight the trajectories according to the reward to update the action sequence using a reward-weighting factor $\gamma$: $\va_h = (\sum_{k=1}^M\exp{(\gamma\cdot R^k)} \cdot \hat{\va}^k_h) / (\sum_{k=1}^M \exp{(\gamma \cdot R^k)}), \forall h \in \{ t, \dots, T - 1\}$, where $ R^k = - \| \hat{\bm{s}}^k_T - \bm{s}^\text{goal} \|_2^2$.
-This procedure is repeated for $L$ iterations at which point the best action sequence is selected.
-In our experiments, we specify the action space as the position and orientation of the arms' end-effector.
-The joint angle of the arm is calculated via inverse kinematics.
+In our experiments, we specify the action space as the position and orientation of the arm's end-effector.
+Then, the joint angle of the arm is calculated via inverse kinematics.
+Please check our supplementary materials for more details on how we solve the planning task.